-The known sample from a non-United States (U.S.) person detained ander the authority of the U.S. and required by law to provide a DNA sample for analysis and entry into a state/national DNA database.
+The known sample from a non-United States (U.S.) person detained under the authority of the U.S. and required by law to provide a DNA sample for analysis and only into a state/national DNA database.

 Detainee Index